Joel-Haeberli/it-security-docs/docs/themes/Wireguard.md

 ## Containerization

-Wireguard integrates into the network namespace infrastructure so Namespacing tricks can be used:
+WireGuard integrates into the network namespace infrastructure so Namespacing tricks can be used:

 - Assign only the WireGuard interface to a container
 - Let DHCP touch only phisical interfaces